 Capstone of the Year Award

 The Capstone of the Year Award recognizes the Certificate Program participant or team that has made the most significant progress through their Capstone Project in promoting the well-being of youth through multi-system approaches in their community.
 The recipient of this award can be any CJJR Fellow from any year.
-The winner of the award receives a personalized plaque and is awarded free tuition/travel for one individual to a CJJR event of their choosing.
+The winner of the award will receive a personalized plaque and free tuition and travel for two team members, designated by the team, to CJJR’s annual Janet Reno Forum.
 First distributed in March 2012, this award marks the beginning of an annual CJJR practice to honor and recognize the success, innovation, and tremendous work of CJJR Fellows via their Capstone Projects.

 The Pine County team is composed of leaders from the East Central Public Schools, Mille Lacs Band of Ojibwe, Probation, Health and Human Services, and the County Attorney’s Office.
 Through its Capstone Project, the Pine County team collaborated to design a comprehensive reform effort that addresses truancy and disciplinary practices issues in schools.
 With the explicit goals of reducing school-based referrals into the juvenile justice system, increasing student attendance rates, and decreasing the number of youth crossing over from the child welfare system into the juvenile justice system, the team created Project RISE (Restorative Investment for Student Empowerment) to achieve better outcomes for youth and families in Pine County.